Aliases for HTR3C Gene

 GeneCards Summary for HTR3C Gene

 HTR3C (5-Hydroxytryptamine Receptor 3C) is a Protein Coding gene.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and CREB Pathway.
+Among its related pathways are CREB Pathway and Ligand-gated ion channel transport.
 GO annotations related to this gene include extracellular ligand-gated ion channel activity and G-protein coupled serotonin receptor activity.
 An important paralog of this gene is HTR3A.

 UniProtKB/Swiss-Prot for HTR3C Gene